WISDOM FOR LIVING DAILY DEVOTIONAL

 According to 1 Peter 5:7, you should cast all your care upon God, for He cares for you.
 Seek the Lord’s strength in prayer; don’t run out of energy by feeling self-sufficient.
 “Seek the LORD and His strength; seek His face evermore!”
-(1 Chronicles16:11 New King James Version).
+(1 Chronicles 16:11 New King James Version).
 As Psalm 37:5 says, commit your way to the LORD, trust also in Him, and He shall bring it to pass.

-There are those who used to pray but are now discouraged because of delayed answers or some negative occurrences in spite of previous prayers.
+Some people used to pray but are now discouraged because of delayed answers or some negative occurrences despite previous prayers.
 Many are battle-weary and are confused.
 They’ve prayed but nothing seems to be working.
-I beg you by the mercies of the LORD not to give up.
-Return to the place of prayer.
-In Luke 18, Jesus spoke a parable that men always ought to pray and not to lose heart.
+Such people must never give up.
+They should return to the place of prayer.
+As Jesus said in Luke 18:1 I referenced earlier, men always ought to pray and not lose heart.
 1 Thessalonians 5:17 says to keep on praying or pray without ceasing.
 Never stop praying.

-Prophet Samuel, in his farewell address, told the Israelites that he would certainly not sin against the LORD by ending his prayers for them (1 Samuel 12:23a).
+The Prophet Samuel, in his farewell address, told the Israelites that he would certainly not sin against the LORD by ceasing to pray for them (1 Samuel 12:23).
 Paul said he did not cease to pray for the Colossians (Colossians 1:9).
 No matter what the situation looks like, never stop praying for your country.
-In fact, if Christians see a picture that looks worse than they’ve been praying for, that’s the time to come together and intensify prayer.

-PRAYER POINTS: Father, help me to manage my time well so as to have adequate time to pray for myself, my family, others, and my country.
+PRAYER POINTS: Father, help me to manage my time well to have adequate time to pray for myself, my family, others, and my country.
 In the name of Jesus, a busy schedule shall not crowd out prayer from my life.
-I will pray and I will work; one won’t replace the other in my life in Jesus’ name.
+I will pray and I will work; one won’t replace one for the other in my life in Jesus’ name.